 - Better sourcing and reach– Hiring softwares have saved us from scouring different job boards and social media to find the right candidate for a particular job position.
-Their centralized platform creates requisitions, uses predefined roles to create job descriptions and makes posting vacancies on job boards and various social media platform possible injust one click.
-With geolocations, keywords and targeted advertising of these softwares, recruiters now have a wider reach and more options where they can source.
+Their centralized platform creates requisitions, uses predefined roles to create job descriptions, and makes posting vacancies on job boards and various social media platforms possible injust one click.
+With geolocations, keywords, and targeted advertising of these softwares, recruiters now have a wider reach and more options where they can source.

 What should you look for in a recruitment software?